spatie/icalendar-generator/README.md

     ->seconds(5)
 ```

-Durations can also be negative
+Durations can also be negative.

 ``` php
 Duration::new()
     ->backInTime()